All Episodes

 They don't care.

-If it hadn't been for the peculiar nature of the jury that decided you can apparently conspire to blow up a building without conspiring to kill all the people who happen to be inside it at the time you've decided to blow it up.
+If it hadn't been for the peculiar nature of the jury that decided you can apparently conspire to blow up a building without conspiring to kill all the people who happen to be inside it at the time you've decided to blow it up, if it weren't for the ludicrousness of that particular verdict, this guy would have walked.

 This is decadence.

-And pat downs pat downs are the death of the Republic.
+And Pat Downs, Pat Downs are the death of the Republic.

-Uh we're not allowed, we're now not allowed to profile him.
+We're not allowed to profile him.

 Profiling, you know, has become one of these words, these bad words.

-It's almost like racists now.
+It's almost like racist now.

 Great, wonderful.